-- Translate operational plans into actionable objectives for the team.
+- 1.1 Translate an operational plan into actionable objectives for the team.

 Ensure that the objectives are clearly linked to operational plans and can be measured.

 Ensure that objectives are SMART. - 1.2 Effectively communicate the team's actions that are required to deliver operational plans.
 Communicate information about actions in a way that meets the needs of the audience.